Gum-Joe/buildup/docs/plugins.md

 Plugin is working!
 ```

 Well done!
-Your all set up to start making your plugin!
+You are all set up to start making your plugin!

 ##### Making the plugin
 Let's start by making our server run.
 In the `plugin.js` file's module dependencies, add the following line: